Looking for an in-depth Nicaragua travel guide?

 While you’re there, sample some of the local flavors like gallo pinto, a rice and beans dish that’s a favorite among travelers and locals alike.

 Keep reading to dive into resources that will help you with planning a trip to Nicaragua.
+If you’re traveling in Central America, you won’t want to miss this incredible destination!

 Note: This ultimate guide to Nicaragua travel contains affiliate links to trusted partners!